avenirer/WoWpi-Guild/README.md

 *rows="all"* - this will allow you to have the whole guild roster shown, without pagination.

-*order_by="level desc"* - this will allow you to set an ordering of the listing; the possible choices are: 'name', 'race', 'class', 'role', 'level', 'rank'.
+*order_by="level desc"* - this will allow you to set an ordering of the listing; the possible choices are: 'name', 'level', 'rank'.
 The next value is 'asc' or 'desc', depending on which type of ordering you want - ascending or descending.

 *show_search="0"* - if you don't want to show the search field above the roster you can set the show_search to 0